-Discover how to make a DIY Oyster Shell bookends perfect for any bookshelf.
+Discover how to make a DIY Oyster Shell bookends perfect for any shelving.

 Today I have a special project that I have been wanting to make for the last few months.
 DIY Oyster shell bookends.
-I am planning to add them to my new store.
-These pairs are going into my home first.
 They are going to be perfect for my bookshelves.
 The bookends have a natural coastal charm to them.

 I can purchase oysters very easily here in the Low Country.
 I can buy the shells by the bag full at most landscape places.
 Many constructions companies use oysters in a mixture called tabby which is very popular for people’s driveways and sidewalks.
 If you don’t have access to oyster you can buy them online too.

-I had some leftover 2 by 10 lumber from my home.
-I took the wood to home depot to have cut into 4-8 inches by 8 inches.
-With liquid nails, I attach one end to the other.
+2. I had some leftover 2 by 10 lumber from my home.
+I took the wood to home depot to have it cut into 4-8 inches by 8 inches.
+With liquid nails I attach one end to the other.
 Let it dry for 24 hours.
 I painted the wood in off white.
 Once it dried I sanded the wood to give it a distressed look.

-Before gluing them to the wood I place the oyster shell in a design pattern on the wood.
+3. Before gluing them to the wood I place the oyster shell in a design pattern on the wood.
 I picked shells that are of similar size.
 There are many ways to glue the oyster shells to the wood.
 You can use a glue stick or any epoxy glue.
-My favorite is the Gorilla glue bond.
+My favorite is the seashell glue.
 Make sure you use gloves.
-Here is more info on the best glue for seashells.

 Start by wetting the oyster shell and add a thin layer of glue on it.
 Place on the wood and in a few minutes the glue starts bubbling.
 Clean any of the leakages around the shell.
 Let dry for 24 hours.

 I love how my Oyster shell bookends turned out.
 They look so good on my shelving in my new home.
-Now I can focus on making more for my shop.
 They are a bit time-consuming and not a fast project to make.
 Hope you like them.